emekaonu/vue-cli/docs/guide/deployment.md

 That’s it!
 Your app will be live on your Render URL as soon as the build finishes.

-In order to receive direct hits using `history mode` on Vue Router, you need to add the following redirect rules in the `Redirects` tab under your static service.
+In order to receive direct hits using `history mode` on Vue Router, you need to add the following redirect rules in the `Redirects` tab under your site.

 Select `Redirects`, click on `Add Redirect Rule` button and